XCubee/UNVAIN-VAIN-ADULTERATION/README.md

-# PureCheck - Food Purity Detection App
+# Purity Lens - Food Purity Detection App

-PureCheck is a comprehensive web application that uses AI to analyze photos of food items to detect adulteration and ensure food purity.
+Purity Lens is a comprehensive web application that uses AI to analyze photos of food items to detect adulteration and ensure food purity.
 Built with Next.js, Supabase, and modern web technologies.

 ## Features